Partnership Working in the World Heritage Site

 The Parish Council is the level of local Government nearest to the people of Avebury Parish.
 This covers the following areas: Avebury village, Avebury Trusloe, Beckhampton and West Kennett.

-Avebury Parish Council is represented on the Avebury WHS Steering Committee and works closely with the Avebury WHS Officer on a number of projects.
+Avebury Parish Council is represented on the Avebury WHS Steering Committee.

 The Avebury Society was founded in 1994 to work for the benefit of the area five kilometres around Avebury including the whole of the World Heritage Site.
 As a Civic Society it speaks for its members on matters that affect Avebury and the surrounding villages, including planning and visitor management matters, while also staging lectures, visits, walks and social events for its membership.
 The Society appoints representatives to various WHS management committees and is affiliated to the Council for British Archaeology.